snotbane/penny/wiki/statement.md

 Branches have some attributes that define how or if the branch is displayed.
 Attributes must be placed before any other statements are made.

-- `text` is the string used in the menu
+- `text` is the string used in the prompt
 - `enabled` is whether or not the branch can be chosen
 - `visible` is whether or not the branch is shown at all
   - A branch must be both `enabled` and `visible` in order to be selected.
 Both default to `true`.